Calgary International Film Festival Safer Spaces Policy

 Reporting

 CIFF encourages an open and frank environment in which any problem, concern, complaint, question or suggestion can be brought forward to a CIFF manager for serious consideration.
-No staff member, board member, volunteer, invited guest or attendee will be penalized, formally or informally, for voicing a complaint in a reasonable manner.
+No employee, volunteer, invited guest or CIFF attendee will be penalized, formally or informally, for voicing a complaint in a reasonable manner.

 CIFF will maintain a Safer Spaces Reporting Form in a well marked location on its public website.
 Any person who experiences or witnesses an incident that violates CIFF’s Safer Spaces Policy may report the incident to CIFF using the Reporting Form.

 Incidents may also be reported directly to a staff or volunteer member of CIFF’s on-site venue team, especially if warranted for the immediate safety of any person(s) experiencing harassment, violence, abuse, threats or any other actions that violate this policy.
+Please contact Katherine (katherine@ciffcalgary.ca) to report the incident or if additional assistance is required.
 CIFF will ensure that its staff and volunteers receive regular annual training in how to respond to such situations, including engaged bystander training.

 Right to Remove

-CIFF reserves the right to remove any person(s) who violate this policy from CIFF’s premises and/or venue(s) where CIFF activities are occurring.
-Any decision to remove and/or permanently ban will be made on a case-by-case basis, in consultation with directly affected parties when possible.
+CIFF reserves the right to remove any employee, board member, volunteer, invited guest or CIFF attendee upon violation of this policy.
+Any decision to remove and/or permanently ban employees, board members, volunteers, invited guests, or CIFF attendees from CIFF events will be made on a case-by-case basis, in consultation with directly affected parties when possible.

 Definitions